Bachelor of Science Degree

 Managerial accounting is designed to introduce the fundamentals of managerial accounting to both accounting and non-accounting majors.
 It covers accounting and management decision making in both short-term and long-term strategic situations.
 Students will be expected to explain and apply accounting concepts including basic costing and processes, cost classifications, responsibility accounting and ethical behavior of the managerial accountant.
 Prerequisite: AC 205

-This course is designed for students pursuing accounting or business careers and who are interested in gaining a more thorough knowledge of accounting principles and procedures to analyze financial data.
-Topics include concepts of future and present value, conceptual framework of accounting, study of cash and receivables, inventory measurement and valuation, and tangible operational assets as well as intangible assets.
+This course is designed for students pursuing accounting or business careers who are interested in gaining a more thorough knowledge of accounting principles and procedures to analyze financial data.
+Topics of study include articulation of statements, time value of money, the conceptual framework of accounting, cash and receivables analysis, inventory measurement, long-term asset analysis (tangible operational assets), and intangible assets.
 Prerequisite: AC 205 and (BA 222 or CIS 101)

-This course is a continuation of AC 311 and is designed for those interested in gaining a more thorough knowledge of financial accounting principles and procedures.
-Topics include income recognition, long-term liabilities, shareholder equity and retained earnings, investments, leases, pensions, and derivatives.
+This course is a continuation of AC 311 and is designed for students interested in gaining a more thorough knowledge of financial accounting principles and procedures.
+Topics include income recognition, long-term liabilities, shareholder equity and retained earnings, investments, leases, pensions, cash-flows (direct and indirect analysis), and segment reporting.
 Prerequisite: AC 311

 This course will examine the theory and practice of cost accounting.
 Topics covered include cost accounting system, responsibility accounting, job order costing, process costing, variable costing, budgeting, cost variance, cost behavior analysis and decision-making processes.
 Students will have opportunities to experience how cost accounting is used within an organization through problem and case analyses.
 Prerequisites: AC 206 and BA 222 or CIS 101